The Top 8 Instant Messaging Apps for Business in 2025

 Mattermost — Best for open-source collaboration

-Mattermost in an open-source collaboration platform that supports:
+Mattermost is an open-source collaboration platform that supports:

-However, it seems that the volume of features inevitably equals clutter on the user interface side — at least this was the case with Mattermost.
+Moreover, it seems that the volume of features inevitably leads to clutter.
 The app does let you organize your conversations in channels, playbooks, and boards, yet it still manages to feel overwhelmingly busy.

 Available for: Windows, Mac, Linux, Android, and iOS